Tobisho Type-A Brazed Damascus Pruning Shears

 Leave a review and we’ll plant another tree in your name.

 Crafted in Yamagata, Japan, then stocked here in Australia, this Type-A pruning pair is brazed for strength and detailed using Yasugi Blue “Aogami / Blue Paper” steel, prized for its ability to hold a fine edge while offering excellent cutting performance.
-The brazed construction bonds forged blades to solid, durable cast handles, optimizing weight, balance, and feel in the hand.
+The brazed construction bonds forged blades to solid, durable cast handles, optimising weight, balance, and feel in the hand.
 Perth dispatch with local sharpening and setup support.

 Designed for slicing rather than crushing, each cut is made easier by a serviceable centre joint that aligns blades cleanly under tension.
 At ~200 mm, this pair offers a balance of reach and precision around fruit spurs and branch collars.
 The Yasugi Blue edge delivers hard sharpness, while the brazed handle adds rugged resilience, ideal for repeated use in garden care.